escobard/aws-cloud-apps/README.md

 A simple, responsive web application to take notes, built with JavaScript, designed as starting point to build complex web applications.
 Each application in the system can be run independently with Docker or npm.
 Unit, integration and end-to-end (e2e) tests are available.
 Development, release, integration and e2e test environments can be simulated with Docker Compose.

-This project is a modernized version of [cloud-apps](https://github.com/escobard/cloud-apps), deployed to [AWS](https://aws.amazon.com/).
+This project is a modernized version of [cloud-apps](https://github.com/escobard/cloud-apps), hosted on [AWS](https://aws.amazon.com/).

 ## Table of contents